-FP CanadaTM A national professional body working in the public interest, FP CanadaTM (formerly known as Financial Planning Standards Council) is dedicated to fostering better financial health for Canadians by certifying professional financial planners and leading the advancement of professional financial planning in Canada
+FP CanadaTM is a national not for profit education, certification and professional oversight organization working in the public interest.
+FP Canada is dedicated to championing better financial wellness for all Canadians by leading the advancement of professional financial planning in Canada.